L42y/angular-qiniu-imageview2/README.md

 1. `bower install --save L42y/angular-qiniu-imageview2`

+2. including script file provided by dependency [angular-qiniu-image](https://github.com/L42y/angular-qiniu-image) into your application

-2. including `angular-qiniu-imageview2.js` script file provided by this component into your application
+3. including `angular-qiniu-imageview2.js` script file provided by this component into your application

-3. adding `l42y.qiniu.imageview2` as a module dependency to your application
+4. adding `l42y.qiniu.image` and `l42y.qiniu.imageview2` as a module dependency to your application

 ## Usage